sn7z/MindCanvas/README.md

 - Identify knowledge gaps in your learning journey
 - Leverage AI to understand and connect your personal knowledge

-MindCanvas solves this by transforming your browsing history into an intelligent, searchable knowledge network powered by AI.
+MindCanvas solves this by transforming your browsing data into an intelligent, searchable knowledge network powered by AI.

 ## ✨ Features